20 Best Personal Websites (Examples) 2026

 Built with: GitHub Pages

-Sean Halpin’s page is cool and creative, with a clean composition and creative elements to spice things up.
+Sean Halpin’s page is cool and creative, featuring a clean composition and creative elements that add visual interest.

 It has a minimalist sticky header with a drop-down menu but doesn’t use a footer.
-There’s also a live chat widget that, even though it’s a bot, still provides great answers.
+There’s also a live chat widget that, although it’s a bot, still provides helpful answers.

 Built with: Squarespace

 Devon Stank gives a strong first impression with the video background hero section.
-The header is transparent, and the simple but impactful title text tells you everything you need to know about Devon.
+The header is transparent, and the simple yet impactful title text conveys everything you need to know about Devon.

-The call-to-action (CTA) buttons take you to hiring or watching a presentational video first.
+The call-to-action (CTA) buttons direct you to either hiring or watching a presentation video first.

 We also like the dark design because it looks more premium.